 What to do if your parked car is hit

-It can be a stressful experience and a source of real frustration to discover that someone has hit your car, and many are unsure what process to follow.
-At Hughes we care about protecting what matters to you, and that you understand your rights, and so we have compiled a guide to follow should your parked car be involved in a collision.
+Discovering someone has hit your car can be a stressful experience and a source of real frustration and many are unsure what process to follow.
+At Hughes we care about protecting what matters to you, and we want to make sure you understand your rights.
+That is why we have compiled a guide to follow if your car is damaged by another vehicle whilst parked.

 1. Collect information

 If you witnessed the incident occur, or the other driver involved waited for you to arrive, first approach the situation calmly.
 It is likely that the incident was a genuine accident and the other driver involved is as shaken as you are.

 Collect the other driver’s information including their name, address, a contact number, an explanation of the accident, who their insurance is with and most importantly their vehicle registration.